jeffreyevans/spatialEco/README.md

           similarity - Uses row imputation to identify "k" ecological similar observations

-          smooth.time.series - Smoothing and imputing missing (NA) of pixel-level data in raster time-series using LOESS regression
+          smooth.time.series - Smoothing and imputing missing (NA) of pixel-level data in raster time-series using (local polynomial) LOESS regression

+		  sobal - Applies an isotropic image gradient operator (Sobel-Feldman) using a 3x3 window

           sp.kde - A weighted or un-weighted kernel density estimate

           sp.na.omit  - Removes row or column NA's in sp object.
 The standard R na.omit function will not propagate through all slots of an sp class object.
 This function removes the spatial objects, in all slots, corresponding to NA's in the @data data.frame object.

+          srr - Surface Relief Ratio

           stratified.random - Creates a stratified random sample of an sp class object using a factor.